osg-htc/docs/docs/data/external-oasis-repos.md

     representative before continuing with the remaining instructions; for all other repositories (such as `*.egi.eu`), you are done.

-1. One you are told in the ticket to proceed to the next step, execute the following commands:
+1. When you are told in the ticket to proceed to the next step, make sure that the repository is not in a transaction (use `cvmfs_server abort` if not sure) and execute the following commands:

         :::console hl_lines="1 2 4"
         root@host # wget -O /srv/cvmfs/<EXAMPLE.OPENSCIENCEGRID.ORG>/.cvmfswhitelist \